Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/semantic/billing-semantics.md

 ## Contribute to the Specification

-This specifications are managed and maintained by the Digital Business Council’s Semantic Working Group.
+These specifications are managed and maintained by the Digital Business Council’s Semantic Working Group.
 Use the links below to view our latest work, provide feedback or to raise an issue for consideration by the working group.

 * [Billing GitHub repository](https://github.com/Digital-Business-Council/Billing-Business-Process)
 * [Billing Slack Channel](https://tba)